Street children: South Africa

 This approach has effectively reduced the number of children living on the streets of Cape Town by over 90%, even with over 200 children continuing to move onto the street each year.
-It has also seen absconding-from-care rates decline to less than 7%, and the success rate for getting children off the street reach 80 to 90%.
-The number of Street-vulnerable children, that is the number of chronically neglected, sexually and physically abused, traumatized community children, remains however unacceptably high, with school drop-out rates a real concern and with schools battling to deal with the high number of traumatised children they have to contend with.
+It has also seen absconding-from-care rates decline to less than 7%, and the success rate for getting children off the street has reached 80 to 90%.
+The number of street-vulnerable children, that is the number of chronically neglected, sexually and physically abused, traumatised community children, remains however unacceptably high, with school drop-out rates a real concern and with schools battling to deal with the high number of traumatized children they have to contend with.

 Sierra Leone

 Sierra Leone was considered to be the poorest nation in the world, according to the UN World Poverty Index 2008.

-Whilst the current picture is more optimistic – World Bank projections for 2013/14 ranked Sierra Leone as having the second fastest-growing economy in the world – a prevalent lack of child rights and extreme poverty remain widespread.
+Whilst the current picture is more optimistic, with World Bank projections for 2013/14 ranked Sierra Leone as having the second fastest-growing economy in the world, a prevalent lack of child rights and extreme poverty remain widespread.

 There are close to 50,000 children relying upon the streets for their survival, a portion of them living full-time on the streets.
 There are also an estimated 300,000 children in Sierra Leone without access to education.
 Often neglected rural areas – of which there are many – offer little or no opportunity for children to break from the existing cycle of poverty.

 Asia

 Bangladesh

-No recent statistics of street children in Bangladesh is available.
+No recent statistics on street children in Bangladesh are available.
 UNICEF puts the number above 670,000 referring to a study conducted by Bangladesh Institute of Development Studies, "Estimation of the Size of Street Children and their Projection for Major Urban Areas of Bangladesh, 2005".
 About 36% of these children are in the capital city Dhaka according to the same study.
-Though Bangladesh improved the Human Capital Index over the decades, (HDI is 0.558 according to 2014 HDR of UNDP and Bangladesh at 142 among 187 countries and territories), these children still represent the absolute lowest level in the social hierarchy.
+Though Bangladesh improved the Human Capital Index over the decades, (HDI is 0.558 according to the 2014 HDR of UNDP and Bangladesh at 142 among 187 countries and territories), these children still represent the absolute lowest level in the social hierarchy.
 The same study projected the number of street children to be 1.14m in year 2014.